strimzi/proposals/015-exploratory-test-module.md

 ## Motivation

 Every release, we do exploratory testing and test Strimzi.
+Basic functionality is to find potential bugs by trying various scenarios, which user has to input.
 This tool also provides `transcript` for all scenarios that the user tried.
 In other words, the application stores success and wrong scenarios.
 These scenarios end the end of exploration are provided to a user.
 User then can share with developers or testers reproducible procedure with all YAMLs executed by the user.